PROOF THAT ALIEN LIFE EXISTS

 For Better or Verse

-It surprises me how often words like ‘gain’, ‘pain’, ‘rain’, ‘main’, ‘vain’ are rhymed with ‘again’.
+It surprises me how often words like ‘gain’, ‘rain’, ‘pain’, ‘main’, ‘vain’ are rhymed with ‘again’.
 It may look good on paper, but we’re not in England.
 We say ‘uh-gen’, not ‘a-gayne’.
-Once I became aware of it, I began noticing this strange ‘again’ rhyme in print, spoken verse and song almost once a week.
-Now that you’re aware of it, see how often you notice this oddity a-gayne and a-gayne.
+Once I became aware of it, I saw this strange ‘again’ rhyme in print, spoken verse and song almost once a week.
+Now that you’re aware of it, see if you also notice this oddity a-gayne and a-gayne.

-Guess I shouldn't bee too surprised with the 'again' pronunciation, especially since so many of us grew up hearing the 'rhyme': God is great; God is good.
+Guess I shouldn’t be too surprised with this ‘again’ pronunciation, especially since so may of us grew up hearing the ‘rhyme’: God is great; God is good.
 Let us thank him for our food.

 To show my limited poetic talent, here is a limerick I wrote for a school assignment in 6th or 7th grade.
 It won an award back then, but don’t expect much from this pre-teen effort: